 2) If your employer doesn't offer Roth contributions as an option in their plan, then you can go at it another way, through the backdoor.
 A backdoor Roth is where you make a non-deductible contribution to a traditional IRA first, then take all of that money out of the traditional IRA and move it directly to a Roth IRA.
 We will walk through the specific steps below.

 - Make a non-deductible traditional IRA contribution.
 Your spouse can do the same thing for themselves even if they don't have any earned income.
-Non-deductible means you are making the contribution with after tax dollars so it doesn't help you reduce your taxable income for the year like a normal traditional IRA contribution does.
+Non-deductible means you are making the contribution with after-tax dollars so it doesn't help you reduce your taxable income for the year as a normal traditional IRA contribution does.
 You can use the same traditional IRA each year for this purpose.
 Beware the Pro-Rata Rule!

 - If you don't already have one, you also need to open a Roth IRA with the same company as your traditional IRA, and transfer what you just contributed in your traditional IRA over to the Roth.
 Again, you can use the same Roth each year.
 The key here is that you will not owe taxes on this transfer because the money had already been taxed once, before it went into your traditional IRA.
 To keep things simple the best approach is to make the entire year's contribution to your traditional IRA sometime in January, and then after a day or two move it all to the Roth.
 Some people think its better to do these transfers in chunks throughout the year or they make the traditional IRA contribution, but forget to transfer it to the Roth until the following year.
 This makes doing your taxes more difficult.